jjfeng/jjfeng.github.io/joining.md

 ## Qualifications
 The position requires an MS or PhD in computer science, data science, or a related field.
 We are looking for someone who:
 * Has strong software engineering skills with experience building production systems
-* Has experience with cloud platforms (AWS, Azure, or GCP) and containerization (Docker, Kubernetes)
+* Has experience with cloud platforms (AWS, Azure, or GCP) and containerization (e.g., Docker)
 * Is proficient in designing databases, building scalable data pipelines, and processing large-scale datasets
 * Can work independently and take ownership of complex technical projects
 * Has experience with EHR systems and healthcare data integration (strongly preferred)